St. Lucie County, FL

 Amenities

-Additional Information Trails: 1/2 mile self guided interpretive trail winds through the hammock identifying the most common species.
+- Trails: 1/2 mile self-guided interpretive trail winds through the hammock, identifying the most common species.

 Historical Interest

 The North Fork of the St. Lucie River was an important transport and trade route for St. Lucie County's early residents.
-Prior to the 1890s the river was freshwater and historically may have been connected to the Indian River Lagoon as inlets naturally formed and disappeared periodically, however in 1892 the St. Lucie Inlet was completed permanently connecting the Atlantic Ocean to the Indian River Lagoon at the mouth of the St. Lucie River.
-Once this connection was made the river transformed into a riverine estuary.
+Before the 1890s, the river was freshwater and may have been historically connected to the Indian River Lagoon through inlets that formed and disappeared periodically; however, in 1892, the St. Lucie Inlet was completed, permanently connecting the Atlantic Ocean to the Indian River Lagoon at the mouth of the St. Lucie River.
+Once this connection was made, the river transformed into a riverine estuary.